FastCGI

 have to add web server and spawner to /etc/rc.conf

-to be loaded as
+for them to be

-system services on FreeBSD:
+loaded as system services on FreeBSD:

 nginx_enable="YES"